sagemath/trac_to_gh/Issue 8695.md

 # Issue 8695: UniqueRepresentations implements __eq__ but not __ne__

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8695

 Original creator: hivert